Kero76/logisticae/README.md

 - LCM algorithm to compute the Least Common Multiple between 2 numbers.
 - Implementation of an algorithm to check if a number is a prime number or not.
 - Implementation of Lucas-Lehmer algorithms to check if a number is a Mersenner number.
+- Implementation of line slope computation.

 ### In Physics

 - An simple converter to convert distance, liter or weight unit to another one.
-- Implementations of Ohm's law to compute voltage, intensity, power and/or resitance of a electric circuit.
+- Implementations of Ohm's law to compute voltage, intensity, power and/or resistance of a electric circuit.
 - Add method to convert degree unit into another one.

 ### In Literature